 In fact, there are some indications that within the next 12 months , lenders and investors might increasingly make their financing decisions based on ESG results.

 Family businesses play a pivotal role as part of the global economy as their success is built on their long-term impact and value creation.
 Their activities are underpinned by their social responsibilities and their deep understanding of the needs of our society.
-Under the umbrella of ESG, family businesses can further maximise their impact and shape their legacy for the years to come.
+Under the umbrella of ESG, family businesses can further maximize their impact and shape their legacy for the years to come.
 With tangible and measurable ESG metrics, family businesses are empowered to disclose their performance no matter where they stand on their journey to success.

 From doing good to creating value